 FSS participants are required to attend one of two informational group sessions offered by the HA each quarter, every three months.
 At this time, participants will turn in a form previously mailed to them with information about current goals they are working on and goals they have completed.
 This mandatory form also gives the participant an opportunity to request any needed assistance regarding obtaining their goals.
 In addition, participants will be given a scheduled day and time to come into the office and meet with their specific case manger half way through the contract of participation, at 2.5 years into the contract and again during the fourth year of their contract of participation to discuss goal progress or lack thereof.
 At any time, a FSS participant may meet with an FSS case manager.
-However, it is mandatory for the participant to meet with a case manager at the half way point and towards the end of their contract of participation.
+However, it is mandatory for the participation.